Updated: Dec 21, 2021

-Despite it being incredibly unlikely that any single person will be attacked by a shark, there is still prevalent fear of sharks and pervading concern that ocean users are at risk from sharks when in the water.
+Despite it being incredibly unlikely that a person will be injured by a shark, there is still an enormous fear of shark attacks and pervading concern that ocean users are at risk from sharks when in the water.
 Therefore, there is advancing sector of the technology industry devoted to developing devices which can repel sharks away from people in the water.
 But how do these "electric shark deterrents" work?
 And are they effective?

 Electric shark deterrents are electronic devices which can be worn as anklets or attached to surf boards.
-They are designed to produce a voltage gradient at a specific pulse frequency, which over-stimulates this electrosensory system; causing the shark to bolt away from the source.
+They are designed to produce a voltage gradient at a specific pulse frequency, which over-stimulates a shark's electrosensory system; causing the shark to bolt away from the source (Huveneers et al, 2013, Egebert et al, 2019).

 For example, when a device called No Shark (formerly Electronic Shark Defense System (ESDS)) (patented by Wilson Vinano) is active, it has been shown that the frequency of bites upon a bait is significantly reduced (Egebert et al, 2019).

-But can the same idea be scaled up to protect multiple ocean users at once?
+The question then becomes, if we are able to make reliable, personal shark repellants, could the technology be scaled up to protect multiple ocean users at once?

-Well that is exactly the goal of scientists developing the SharkSafe Barrier.
-Scientists and engineers are currently developing a magnetic barrier, which repels sharks from bathing beaches.
-Many large, potentially dangerous sharks do not enter into kelp forests, as they will not slip through any gap that is narrower than the space between the tips of their pectoral fins.
-The SharkSafe Barrier mimics the shape of kelp forests and physically blocks the entry of sharks.
-Additionally, the device contains magnets which creates a persistent magnetic field greater than that of the Earth’s natural geomagnetism.
-The idea is that the visual and magnetic repellants work together to repel sharks (O’Connell et al, 2012 & O’Connell et al, 2014a O’Connell et al, 2014b & O’Connell et al, 2017).
+The SharkSafe Barrier mimics the shape of kelp forests; physically blocking entry to sharks, as many potentially dangerous species do not enter any gap that is narrower than the space between the tips of their pectoral fins.
+Additionally, the device contains magnets which creates a persistent electromagnetic field greater than that of the Earth’s natural geomagnetism.
+The idea is that the visual and magnetic repellants work together to repel sharks (O’Connell et al, 2012 & O’Connell et al, 2014a, O’Connell et al, 2014b & O’Connell et al, 2017).

 Under scientific testing, the SharkSafe Barrier has been shown to be effective at excluding potentially dangerous sharks like the great white, great hammerheads (Sphyrna makkaron) and bull sharks (Carcharhinus leucas) (O’Connell et al, 2012 & O’Connell et al, 2014a O’Connell et al, 2014b & O’Connell et al, 2017).